‘Woeful’ 2,700 visas granted under new Ukrainian refugee sponsorship scheme

 There have been 25,500 visas issued altogether, including 2,700 under the sponsorship scheme and 22,800 under the family scheme.

+– UK defence intelligence analysts reported Russian units are “suffering heavy losses” and have been “forced to return to Belarus and Russia to reorganise and resupply”.

+– The UN refugee agency said four million people have now fled Ukraine since Russia launched its war on February 24.

-Refugees minister, Lord Harrington, said progress was starting to be seen thanks to changes the Home Office made to “streamline” the visa process.
+Refugees minister Lord Harrington said progress is starting to be seen thanks to changes the Home Office has made to “streamline” the visa process.

-However, he said “we need to do more and will be making further improvements to bring people to the UK as quickly as possible”.

 “The response of the British public has been incredible, opening their hearts and homes to the people of Ukraine, and we must do everything we can to make the most of this extraordinary generosity,” he said.